Gibson (guitar company): Warwick/Framus

 German manufacturer Warwick was sued by Gibson with the claim that one of the models sold under the 'Framus' brand imitated the Flying V and that customers were being misled due to this.
-Gibson sought a stop on the sales of these guitars and also stated that "Warwick was unfairly exploiting the reputation of Gibson Guitars."
+Gibson sought a stop on the sales of these guitars and also stated that "Warwick was unfairly exploiting the reputation of the Gibson guitars."
 The Hamburg regional court initially ruled in favour of Gibson in 2017.
 However, successive judgements from the Higher Regional Court and the Federal Supreme Court in November 2020 and September 2021 dismissed Gibson's lawsuits.

 Dean Guitars

 Gibson sued Dean Guitars in 2019 over trademark infringement related to several guitar shapes and names.
 The ruling in 2022 found that the Dean V, Dean Z, and Dean Gran Sport body shapes, as well as the Dovetail headstock design and the "Hummingbird" and "Moderne" names were infringing on Gibson's designs.
 The judgement awarded Gibson $4,000 in damages, far short of the $7 million alleged by Gibson.